evanshortiss/yc-idea-matcher/README.md

 - [Vercel](https://vercel.com): deployment platform
 - [OpenAI API](https://openai.com): generating vector embeddings
 - [TailwindCSS](https://tailwindcss.com): Utility-first CSS framework
-- [Upstash Redis](https://upstash.com): serverless Redis for rate limiting
 - [Zod](https://zod.dev): TypeScript-first schema validation
 - [React Query](https://react-query.tanstack.com): data fetching and caching library
 - [Vaul](https://vaul.emilkowal.ski/): Drawer component for React.

-## How the app works

-You will find a script called `generate-embeddings.ts` located in the root directory of this project.
-After running `npm run generate-embeddings`, the script does the following:

-1. It creates the database schema and installs the `pg_embedding` extension
-2. It goes through the YCombinator API 'https://api.ycombinator.com/v0.1/companies?page=1' and gets all the companies
-3. For each company it generates embeddings using the long description and then stores the company data in the database.

-> Some companies don't have a long description, so we needed to manually remove those from the database by running `delete from companies WHERE embedding = ARRAY[]::real[];`

-The app itself is a Next.js app with an API route located at `/api/idea`.
-Whenever a user submits an idea, the following happens:

-1. The idea is sent to the OpenAI API to generate an embedding
-2. We then use pg_embedding to retrieve the top 3 most similar ideas